CemTunaboylu/Container/README.md

 You might be wondering why there is an arrow `->` after **`/bin`**. `tree` shows symbolic links in that format : `name -> real-path`.
 A symbolic link - you may have encountered it referred as a symlink, shell link or a soft link - points to another file or directory on the system or a connected file system.
 A fancy way of saying a `shortcut`.
 So my **`/bin`** directory actually points to **`usr/bin`** and the binaries that 'I' - as a user - use and run are in that folder.

-You see yourself where that programs or commands reside with `which`.
+You see where those programs or commands reside with `which`.
 For example, the command to move stuff around `mv`:

 ![moves place](/images/moves_place.png)